andreaswilli/aoc-cli/README.md

-      "name": "node",              // engine name, for display only "cmd": "node {{entryFile}}", // command to run, use file name placeholder "entryFile": "solution.js"   // file name of the source file },
+      "name": "node",              // engine name, for display only "cmd": "node {{entryFile}}", // command to run, use file name placeholder "entryFile": "solution.js"   // file name of the source file "extraFiles": ["lib/node"]   // additional paths that should be watched },
     {
       //...